-One of the unmissable things to do in Namibia is exploring the Fish River Canyon, or at least admiring it from above, where the views are simply astonishing.
+Exploring the Fish River Canyon, or at least admiring it from above, where the views are simply astonishing, is a must.
 This is supposed to be the second largest canyon in the world after the Grand Canyon, measuring 170 km in length, 27 km in width and almost 500 meters at its deepest.
 There are many hiking trails around the area.

 See The Other Side Of Luderitz At Its Township

 Namibia used to be part of South Africa until 1990.
 This means one obvious thing: apartheid was a thing here too.
 One way to discover a bit more about the troubled past of this incredible country is by visiting one of the townships that are scattered around the country.
 The one in Luderitz is a good one for this purpose.

 Diaz Point is at about 18 km from Luderitz and it makes for a nice visit during a tour of Luderitz Peninsula.
 The wooden causeway isn’t exactly in good shape, yet walking all the way to the top is fairly easy and once there, the views of the Atlantic Ocean and of the marine life (it’s possible to spot seals) incredible.